-In a previous post, I have explained how smart grid time series data can be cleaned in preparation for data analysis.
+In a previous post, I explained how smart grid time series data can be cleaned in preparation for data analysis.
 Not all analyses involve predictions.
-In fact, the preliminary information that I will extract in this post is usually part of an additional step in data preparation and entails time-series information which is used in the subsequent steps of time series forecasting.
+In fact, the preliminary information that I will extract in this post is usually part of an additional step in data preparation and entails time-series information which is used in the subsequent steps of time-series forecasting.

 As always, you can try and test the code in Google Colab and use this file for experimenting.
 You could also generate your own cleaned time series file by following the steps in Cleaning up smart grid data (with examples) post.